gsi-upm/SAGA/README.md

 This plugin contains little corpus to test the PR:

 1. Create a new corpus and populate it.
 Right click on the corpus -> Populate -> Go to the _saga_ plugin folder -> _resources_ -> _example_ -> _input_ -> Chose _en_ -> OK
+2. Set _emotionAnalysis_ parameter to _false_
-2. Configure the runtime parameters as follows (Be careful, the features inside the annotationType you choose to analyze will be substituted with the results of the analysis.):
+3. Configure the runtime parameters as follows (Be careful, the features inside the annotationType you choose to analyze will be substituted with the results of the analysis.):

 ![Runtime parameter financial example](imgs/financial_runtime_example.png)
 ![Runtime parameter financial example2](imgs/financial_runtime_example2.png)